Anurag-Dawar/AspireAppChallenge/README.md

 ## Authentication

 The API uses JSON Web Tokens (JWT) for authentication.
 To obtain a token, send a POST request to `/api/auth/login` with valid credentials.
-Include the token in the `Authorization` header for authenticated requests.
+Include the token in the `Authorization` header for authenticated requests after appending "Bearer " as a prefix to it.

 ## Usage